 Above; The face is now unpluggable, two molex connectors, four corner screws, and it's in my lap!

 Above; Just 5 wires left to hook up, but they're all supposed to be bias.
 I was extremely confused by those!!
 It took me a while to sort all the schemes out.

-A bit too late for MY rebuild project, as I went with the W7RY and Harbach upgrades, but there is another awesome modernization available for this amp in the UK;
+This link below is a bit too late for MY rebuild project, as I came across it after I was well-into my rebuild.
+But it fascinated me.
+It is another awesome modernization available for this amp in the UK;

 It's a bit more expensive overall, but it appears to be a very comprehensive approach to upgrading/protecting Heathkit and other amps, or for controlling homebrew designs.
-As for my Heathkit -- it may be down for a while...
-I really need to see a psychiatrist about this obsession of mine!
+It takes care of many of the design issues these amps had.

 The work shop is back in operation after the remodel...
 I NEVER want to go through that ordeal again!

 The tower failure after TS Debby, 2012.

 Please PM me if you happen to find one that doesn't link as it should., and I can and WILL re-post it.
 For some unknown reason, Youtube has lost some of my videos, and their links would then go nowhere fast.
 I have them backed up.
 They can't delete those, can they?
 I don't know why that happens, but hey -- I'm retired.....
 I have all day to put them back! :)